-- You probably gave up your diet and over ate or binged on the foods you restricted.
+- You probably gave up on your diet and over ate or binged on the foods that you restricted.

-- You go through or have gone through phases of dieting and overeating.
+- You go through or have gone through phases of dieting followed by phases of overeating.

 - You feel anxious thinking about going without food for any length of time

 - You like to know when and what your next meal will be.